pavelnovikau/triple_submit/README.md

 - **Visual Feedback**: Shows a visual indicator of progress toward the required number of presses
 - **Dark/Light Themes**: Customize the extension's appearance
 - **Multi-Language Support**: Available in English, Spanish, Chinese, Arabic, Portuguese, French, German, Japanese, Italian, and Russian
+- **Browser Compatibility**: Works with Chrome, Edge, and Arc browsers

 ### Operation Modes
 - **Normal Mode**: Counts consecutive Enter key presses and only allows submission when the required number is reached.
 Best for most websites and compatible with standard forms.